nklbdev/godot-4-tile-set-polygon-snapper/README.md

 ## Installation

+Simply download it from [Godot Asset Library](https://godotengine.org/asset-library/asset/1683)

-Simply download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.
+Alternatively, download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.
 Then enable the plugin on the Project Settings.

 ## License